clusterio/clusterio/docs/configuration.md

 Defaluts to "Your Cluster".

-### master.database_directory
+### controller.database_directory

 Directory used to store cluster data to.
-Needs to be writeable by the master server.
+Needs to be writeable by the controller.
 This is also used by plugins to store its data.

 Defaults to "database".

-### master.http_port
+### controller.http_port

 Port to host HTTP server on.
 If set to null no HTTP server will be exposed.
-At least one of this and master.https_port needs to be set to a port.
+At least one of this and controller.https_port needs to be set to a port.

 Defaults to 8080.

-### master.https_port
+### controller.https_port

 Port to host HTTPS server on.
-Uses master.tls_certificate and master.tls_private_key as the certificate and private key for the HTTPS server.
+Uses controller.tls_certificate and controller.tls_private_key as the certificate and private key for the HTTPS server.
 If set to null no HTTPS server will be exposed.
-At least one of this and master.http_port needs to be set to a port.
+At least one of this and controller.http_port needs to be set to a port.

 See the [Setting up TLS](/docs/setting-up-tls.md) document for a guide to setting up HTTPS with Clusterio.

 Defaults to null.

-### master.bind_address
+### controller.bind_address

 IP address to bind the HTTP and HTTPS ports on.
 Useful to limit which interface to accept connections from.